-- MUSP 5151.
-Graduate Collaborative Piano For advanced pianists.
-Permission of instructor required.
+- MUSP 6113.
+Performance Three hours of credit.
+Two half hour lessons, or one 1 hour lesson per week.
+Fifteen hours practice required.
+Available only to Master of Music degree candidates.
+Students who are enrolled in 1 credit hour of Applied Music courses will be assessed a \$35.00 special course fee.
+The maximum special course fee for students enrolled in 2 or more credit hours of Applied Music is \$55.00.
 May be repeated for credit.
-One hour credit.
-One hour class per week, combination of master class/lecture.
-Five hours practice required.
-Students who are enrolled in 1 credit hour of Applied Music courses will be assessed a \$35.00 special course fee.
-Permission of Instructor.
-The maximum special course fee for students enrolled in 2 or more credit hours of Applied Music is \$55.00. - MUSP 6111.
-Performance (may be repeated for credit). - MUSP 6112.
-Performance (may be repeated for credit). - MUSP 6113.
-Performance (may be repeated for credit). - MUSP 6114.
+Fall, Spring. - MUSP 6114.
 Performance (may be repeated for credit). - MUSP 6121.
 Pedagogy and Performance The study of the literature and pedagogical techniques as related to performance. (may be repeated for credit). - MUSP 6122.
 Pedagogy and Performance The study of the literature and pedagogical techniques as related to performance. (may be repeated for credit). - MUSP 6131.
 Graduate Recital A full length formal recital with an accompanying scholarly document. - MUSP 6141.
 Small Ensemble (may be repeated for credit). - MUSP 6311.
 Wind Ensemble - MUSP 6321.
 The Concert Band - MUSP 6331.
 Marching Band - MUSP 6341.
 Jazz Ensemble